The number one thing most people do wrong, when hanging pictures over a sofa, is they hang them up too high.

 If you have art objects with large frames that project out from the wall a ways, move your sofa out from the wall a bit to compensate for the frame.
 If you must have the sofa placed against the wall, start your arrangement of pictures higher, out of the way of people’s heads, and make your grouping vertically (upward) from there toward the ceiling.

 All the illustrations on Page 2 represent shapes / layouts of possible groupings of pictures over a sofa, that might interest you. #1 is just one large picture over a sofa.
 2A, 2B, and 2C represent a large picture or mirror, that is held up in space by a small picture positioned under it, acting as a pedestal.
 Always stack Big over Small and Dark over Light (if you have two images that are the same size), otherwise your arrangement will look Bottom Heavy.
 3A and 3B show a large vertical format image, that is flanked by smaller images on either the right or left.
 3C is a grouping of many small images stacked together to make one vertical format presentation (higher than wide).
 4A illustrates how three horizontal format images (wider than tall), hung one above the other become one vertical format grouping.
 4B consists of three narrow but tall pieces, that become one substantial grouping when put together.
-5 is a composite of 2A, 2C and 2C (small under large), and 4B (three narrow objects, put together become one large display).
+5 is a composite of 2A, 2C and 2C (small object under a large element).

 Finally ..The groupings that I have covered are all shown over sofas.
 The same kind of vertical stacking applies to decorations hung behind chairs in corners of rooms.
 Just make them narrower.

 Companion Posts …

 Picking and Hanging the Right size Picture or Mirror over your Fireplace 6-23-2011,

 It’s Easy to hang Pictures Up on the Wall 7-17-2011,